paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-071-computation-of-retired-pay.md

 **(b) Retirement Under Subtitle A or E.—**

 (1) **Disability, warrant officer, and dopma retirement.—** — In the case of a person whose retired pay is computed under this subtitle, the retired pay base is determined in accordance with the following table.
 For a member entitled toretired pay under section:The retired pay base is: 1 Compute at rates applicable on date of retirement or date when member’s name was placed on temporary disability retired list, as the case may be.
 2 Compute at rates applicable on date of retirement.
-3 For the purposes of this subsection, determine member’s retired grade as if sections 3962 and 8962 did not apply.
+3 For the purposes of this subsection, determine member’s retired grade as if sections 7342 and 9342 did not apply.
 1201120212041205Monthly basic pay 1 of grade to which member is entitled under section 1372 or to which he was entitled on day before retirement or placement on temporary disability retired list, whichever is higher.
 580126312931305Monthly basic pay to which member would have been entitled if he had served on active duty in his retired grade on day before retirement, or if the pay of that grade is less than the pay of any warrant grade satisfactorily held by him on active duty, the monthly basic pay of that warrant officer grade.
 633 634 635 636125112521253Monthly basic pay 2 of member’s retired grade.3

 (2) **Non-regular service retirement.—** — In the case of a person who is entitled to retired pay under [section 12731 of this title](./chapter-1223-retired-pay-for-non-regular-service.md#section-12731), the retired pay base is the monthly basic pay, determined at the rates applicable on the date when retired pay is granted (or, in the case of a person entitled to retired pay by reason of an election under [section 12741(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section12741/a&num=0&edition=prelim), at rates applicable on the date the person completes the service required under such section 12741(a)), of the highest grade held satisfactorily by the person at any time in the armed forces.
 For purposes of the preceding sentence, the highest grade in which a person served satisfactorily as an officer shall be determined in accordance with [section 1370(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1370/d&num=0&edition=prelim).

 **(c) Voluntary Retirement for Members of the Army.—**

-(1) **In general.—** — In the case of a member whose retired pay is computed under [section 3991 of this title](./chapter-371-computation-of-retired-pay.md#section-3991) or who is entitled to retired pay computed under [section 3992 of this title](./chapter-371-computation-of-retired-pay.md#section-3992), the retired pay base is determined in accordance with the following table.
-For a member entitled toretired pay under section:The retired pay base is: 1 For the purposes of this subsection, determine member’s retired grade as if section 3962 did not apply.
-3911391839203924Monthly basic pay of member’s retired grade.1 39143917Monthly basic pay to which member was entitled on day before he retired.
-3992Monthly basic pay of grade to which member is advanced on retired list.
+(1) **In general.—** — In the case of a member whose retired pay is computed under [section 7361 of this title](./chapter-745-computation-of-retired-pay.md#section-7361) or who is entitled to retired pay computed under [section 7362 of this title](./chapter-745-computation-of-retired-pay.md#section-7362), the retired pay base is determined in accordance with the following table.
+For a member entitled toretired pay under section:The retired pay base is: 1 For the purposes of this subsection, determine member’s retired grade as if section 7342 did not apply.
+7311731873207324Monthly basic pay of member’s retired grade.1 73147317Monthly basic pay to which member was entitled on day before he retired.
+7362Monthly basic pay of grade to which member is advanced on retired list.

 (2) **Rate of basic pay to be used.—** — The rate of basic pay to be used under paragraph (1) is the rate applicable on the date of the member’s retirement.

-**(d) Retirement for Members of the Navy and Marine Corps.—** In the case of a member whose retired pay is computed under [section 6333 of this title](./chapter-571-voluntary-retirement.md#section-6333), who is advanced on the retired list under section 6151 or 6334 of this title, or who is entitled to retainer pay under [section 6330 of this title](./chapter-571-voluntary-retirement.md#section-6330), the retired pay base or retainer pay base is determined in accordance with the following table.
+**(d) Retirement for Members of the Navy and Marine Corps.—** In the case of a member whose retired pay is computed under [section 8333 of this title](./chapter-841-voluntary-retirement.md#section-8333), who is advanced on the retired list under section 8262 or 8334 of this title, or who is entitled to retainer pay under [section 8330 of this title](./chapter-841-voluntary-retirement.md#section-8330), the retired pay base or retainer pay base is determined in accordance with the following table.
 For a member entitled toretired or retainer pay under section:The retired pay base orretainer pay base is: 1 If the rate specified is less than the pay of any warrant officer grade satisfactorily held by the member on active duty, use the monthly basic pay of that warrant officer grade.
-6323 6325(a)6383 Basic pay of the grade in which the member retired.1 6325(b)Basic pay of the grade the officer would hold if he had not received an appointment described in section 6325(b).
-6326 Basic pay of the pay grade in which the member was serving on the day before retirement.
-6330 Basic pay that the member received at the time of transfer to the Fleet Reserve or Fleet Marine Corps Reserve.
-6151 Basic pay of the grade to which the member is advanced under section 6151.
-6334 Basic pay of the grade to which the member is advanced under section 6334.
+8323 8325(a)8372 Basic pay of the grade in which the member retired.1 8325(b)Basic pay of the grade the officer would hold if he had not received an appointment described in section 8325(b).
+8326 Basic pay of the pay grade in which the member was serving on the day before retirement.
+8330 Basic pay that the member received at the time of transfer to the Fleet Reserve or Fleet Marine Corps Reserve.
+8262 Basic pay of the grade to which the member is advanced under section 8262.
+8334 Basic pay of the grade to which the member is advanced under section 8334.

 **(e) Voluntary Retirement for Members of the Air Force.—**

-(1) **In general.—** — In the case of a member whose retired pay is computed under [section 8991 of this title](./chapter-871-computation-of-retired-pay.md#section-8991) or who is entitled to retired pay computed under [section 8992 of this title](./chapter-871-computation-of-retired-pay.md#section-8992), the retired pay base is determined in accordance with the following table.
-For a member entitled toretired pay under section:The retired pay base is: 1 For the purposes of this subsection, determine member’s retired grade as if section 8962 did not apply.
-8911891889208924Monthly basic pay of member’s retired grade.1 89148917Monthly basic pay to which member was entitled on day before he retired.
-8992Monthly basic pay of grade to which member is advanced on retired list.
+(1) **In general.—** — In the case of a member whose retired pay is computed under [section 9361 of this title](./chapter-945-computation-of-retired-pay.md#section-9361) or who is entitled to retired pay computed under [section 9362 of this title](./chapter-945-computation-of-retired-pay.md#section-9362), the retired pay base is determined in accordance with the following table.
+For a member entitled toretired pay under section:The retired pay base is: 1 For the purposes of this subsection, determine member’s retired grade as if section 9342 did not apply.
+9311931893209324Monthly basic pay of member’s retired grade.1 93149317Monthly basic pay to which member was entitled on day before he retired.
+9362Monthly basic pay of grade to which member is advanced on retired list.

 (2) **Rate of basic pay to be used.—** — The rate of basic pay to be used under paragraph (1) is the rate applicable on the date of the member’s retirement.

-**(f) Coast Guard.—** In the case of a member who is retired under any section of title 14, the member’s retired pay is computed under [section 423(a) of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section423/a&num=0&edition=prelim) in the manner provided in that section.
+**(f) Coast Guard.—** In the case of a member who is retired under any section of title 14, the member’s retired pay is computed under section 423(a) 11 See References to Sections of Title 14 as Redesignated by Pub.
+L. 115–282 note below. of title 14 in the manner provided in that section.

 **(g) Commissioned Corps of National Oceanic and Atmospheric Administration.—** In the case of an officer whose retired pay is computed under section 245 of the National Oceanic and Atmospheric Administration Commissioned Officer Corps Act of 2002 ([33 U.S.C.
 3045](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section3045&num=0&edition=prelim)), the retired pay base is the basic pay of the rank with which the officer retired.